aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/oleobjects/get-oleobject-from-a-worksheet/_index.md

 weight: 10
 ---

-This REST API `get` an `OLE-Object` from an Excel work sheet.
+This REST API indicates to `get` an `OLE object` with format in an Excel worksheet.

-This REST API indicates `get OLE object` with format.

 ## RSET API